Diddy Found Guilty On Two Counts, Acquitted Of Most Serious Charges. What's Next?

 AdvertisementADVERTISEMENT

-Upon hearing the verdict, Combs’ defense attorney, Marc Agnifilo petitioned the U.S. District Judge Arun Subramanian to release Combs, noting that his present family members could sign a bond.
+Upon hearing the verdict, Combs’ defence attorney, Marc Agnifilo, petitioned the U.S. District Judge Arun Subramanian to release Combs, noting that his present family members could sign a bond.

 Prosecutors objected to the hip-hop mogul walking free, arguing that he still faces up to 20 years in prison and could be a flight risk.
 The judge is expected to rule on the matter soon.